How to Buy PsiQuantum Stock in 2026

-PsiQuantum is a quantum computing startup that's aiming to build a 1-million-quantum-bit machine.
+PsiQuantum is a quantum computing* startup that's building a 1-million-quantum-bit machine.

-While most competitors are focused on building error-prone, small-scale prototypes, PsiQuantum is taking a bold, all-or-nothing approach by aiming directly for a large-scale, fault-tolerant quantum computer.
+While most competitors are focused on building small-scale prototypes, PsiQuantum is taking an all-or-nothing approach by aiming directly for a large-scale, fault-tolerant quantum computer that it estimates will be ready by the end of 2027.

 What is quantum computing?